Install & Use Glances to monitor Ubuntu Server.

 $ sudo snap install glances

-$ sudo pip3 install glances
+$ pipx install glances

 Using Glances - Standalone